Process and methods

 Instructions for companies

-This is the user guide for submission of evidence to the National Institute for Health and Care Excellence (NICE) as part of the single technology appraisal (STA) process.
+This is the user guide for submission of evidence to the National Institute for Health and Care Excellence (NICE) as part of the single technology appraisal and highly specialised technologies evaluations process.
 It explains what information NICE requires and the format in which it should be presented.

 Information should be submitted in the company evidence submission template.
-Companies making evidence submissions to NICE should also refer to the NICE guide to the methods of technology appraisal, particularly section 5 (the reference case).
-The NICE guide to the processes of technology appraisal gives further details of procedures relating to STA submissions.
+Companies making evidence submissions to NICE should also refer to NICE's health technology evaluation guidance development manual, which gives further details of procedures and methods relating to single technology appraisal and highly specialised technologies evaluation submissions.

 The submission should be sent to NICE electronically in Word or a compatible format, and not as a PDF file.
 The submission must be a stand-alone document.
 Some of the information we request should be submitted as appendices to the main submission (when this is the case, it is clearly marked).
-The information in these appendices is required by the evidence review group (ERG) to fully critique the submission.
-The appendices are not normally presented to the appraisal committee, but will be available to them on request.
+The information in these appendices is required by the external assessment group (EAG) to fully critique the submission.
+The appendices are not normally presented to the evaluation committee, but will be available to them on request.

 When making an evidence submission, companies must ensure that: